elvis-cai/apisix-ingress-controller/README.md

 ## Status

-This project is currently general availability.
+This project is currently generally available.

 ## Features